zilch/type-route/docs/guides/simple-react-example.md

 title: Simple React Example
 ---

+> New Type Route users often wonder why no React components are provided by Type Route.
+Read the [React Components](./react-components.md) guide for more information on this topic.

 Here's a basic example of how to use Type Route with React.
 Click the **Run** button to try it out on CodeSandbox.
 Other guides cover more complex use cases.

 ```tsx codesandbox-react